Ansel Adams Photography

 And lastly, Ansel was a master of dodge and burn.
 One of his sayings that I’d readily put up on my banner too is “Dodging and burning are steps to take care of mistakes God made in establishing tonal relationships.”

-Ansel Adams Noteworthy Photographs
+Famous Ansel Adams Photographs

 Among Adams' extensive body of work, several photographs stand out as iconic representations of his genius.
 "Moonrise, Hernandez, New Mexico" (1941) remains one of his most celebrated images.